starch-uk/sca-extra/PLAN.md

       NoConsecutiveBlankLines:
         regex: /\n\s*\n\s*\n/g
         file_extensions: [".apex", ".cls", ".trigger"]
-        description: "Prevents two or more consecutive blank lines in Apex code."
+        description: "Prevents two or more consecutive blank lines in Apex code.
+Code should have at most one blank line between statements, methods, or other code elements."
         violation_message: "Two or more consecutive blank lines are not allowed.
 Use at most one blank line between statements."
         severity: "Moderate"
+        tags: ["CodeStyle", "Recommended"]
+      ProhibitSuppressWarnings:
+        regex: /@SuppressWarnings\([^)]*\)|\/\/\s*NOPMD/gi
+        file_extensions: [".apex", ".cls", ".trigger"]
+        description: "Prohibits the use of @SuppressWarnings annotations and NOPMD comments in Apex code.
+Suppressions hide code quality issues; prefer fixing the underlying problems or improving rules instead."
+        violation_message: "Suppression of warnings is not allowed.
+Fix the underlying issue or improve the rule instead of suppressing violations."
+        severity: "High"
         tags: ["CodeStyle", "Recommended"]
 ```